 Like political parties, election administrators are also at risk of impersonation.
 The “robocalls” scandal in the 2011 election involved fraudulent automated telephone calls, including some purportedly from Elections Canada, which directed voters to the wrong polling station or gave them the incorrect election date.
 This incident highlights how online misinformation could be spread in future elections by a tactic of impersonating Elections Canada.
 Social media posts, Twitter feeds, banner advertisements or phishing emails purporting to be from Elections Canada all have the potential to be used by malicious actors to suppress voter turnout by sowing confusion.
 While the automated telephone calls wrought serious damage, the reach of such misinformation through these online mechanisms is potentially much wider.

-The risks of misinformation and impersonation of election administrators has been augmented by the increasing use of messaging apps that are end-to-end encrypted, such as WhatsApp.
+The risks of misinformation and impersonation of election administrators have been augmented by the increasing use of messaging apps that are end-to-end encrypted, such as WhatsApp.
 While there are important social benefits for having messaging that is beyond the scrutiny of government, especially in authoritarian regimes, it also means that misleading or false election messages are hard to trace and correct in democracies.
 Such messages could include content that directs voters to the wrong polling station or gives them the wrong election date for the purposes of voter suppression.
 For example, in the 2018 presidential election in Brazil, WhatsApp played a crucial role in political advertising and the spread of political information, but also became a mechanism to spread false information and innuendo.3

 No analysis of cyber security threats is complete without considering the impact on voters.
 The mass collection of information about voters by parties and campaign consultants lays the foundation for major risks to voter privacy.
 Voter privacy is particularly relevant with regard to political parties and social media platforms.